 - Aspen Bolete prefers aspen and birch.

-There are roughly 300 species of boletus and just a few of them are poisonous.
+There are roughly 300 species of boletes and just a few of them are poisonous or bitter.
 The good news: the result of a mistake is not life-threatening but rather can cause gastric upset and diarrhea.
-Some mushrooms are inedible because of their bitter or sour taste which remains after any method of cooking.
-There are methods allowing to identify edible and inedible boletus.
+Some mushrooms are inedible because of their bitter or sour taste which remains even after cooking.
+There are methods allowing to identify edible and inedible boletes.

-• Avoid boletus with red or orange pores and flesh that bruises blue or black
+• Avoid boletes with red or orange pores and flesh that bruises blue or black

-• If you aren’t certain, avoid boletus with yellow pores and bruise blue
+• If you aren’t certain, avoid boletes with yellow pores that bruise blue

-• If you aren’t absolutely sure it is edible, avoid orange-capped boletus with yellow pores and bruise blue
+• If you aren’t absolutely sure it is edible, avoid orange-capped boletes with yellow pores and bruise blue

 • Break of a small piece of mushroom, taste it (do not swallow).
 If it is bitter or sour, do not take it.

-Attention: This technique can be used for boletus only.
+Attention: This technique can be used for boletes only.
 Absolutely, do not use it for other species of mushrooms.

 King Bolete aka Penny Bun, Cep, or Porcini (Excellent Edible)

 King Bolete (Boletus edulis) is a highly prized on world markets and, also, the most delicious wild mushrooms.
 In Italian, it calls Porcini that means “little pig”.
-This is one of the best edible mushrooms that have a meaty texture, a great aroma, and taste.
+This is one of the best edible mushrooms that have a great aroma, texture, and taste.
 They are excellent for drying, sautéing, or frying.
 King Bolete is the safest wild edible mushrooms for the novices.